DaleFielding/b-boulder/README.md

 * #### Surface:
     * ##### Habits and conventions
-        * Users will navigate through the site by scrolling down the pages, through links in the navbar, media within the pages, icons and links within the footer (at the bottom)
+        * Users will navigate through the site by scrolling down the pages, through links in the navbar, media within the pages, icons and links within the footer (at the bottom).
     * ##### Typography
         * I have chosen the [Poppins](https://fonts.google.com/?query=poppins "link to Poppins google font") google font for the headers on my site as I felt this was a clear, readable font that was also pleasing to the eye.
-After researching, I have found a couple of other google fonts that complement this nicely; [Gravitas One](https://fonts.google.com/specimen/Gravitas+One?preview.text=bBoulder&query=Gravitas+One "link to Gravitas One google font") for the logo, and [Vollkorn](https://fonts.google.com/?query=vollkorn "link to Volkorn google font") for the general content.
+After researching, I have found a couple of other google fonts that complement this nicely; [Gravitas One](https://fonts.google.com/specimen/Gravitas+One?preview.text=bBoulder&query=Gravitas+One "link to Gravitas One google font") for the logo, and [Vollkorn](https://fonts.google.com/?query=vollkorn "link to Vollkorn google font") for the general content.

     * ##### Colour Scheme:
         I have chosen to go with a colour palette that represents the feeling of the experience that the company offers: